F5Networks/f5-aws-cloudformation-v2/examples/quickstart/README.md

 - This solution has specifically been tested in AWS Commercial Cloud.
 Additional cloud environments such as AWS China Cloud have not yet been tested.

 - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
-You can disable this functionality by setting the **autoPhonehome** system class property value to false in the F5 Declarative Onboarding declaration.
+You can disable this functionality for this deployment only by supplying **false** for the value of the **allowUsageAnalytics** input parameter, or you can disable it system-wide by setting the **autoPhonehome** system class property value to false in the F5 Declarative Onboarding declaration.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).

 - See [trouble shooting steps](#troubleshooting-steps) for more details.